Abdallah2358/Function-Plotter/README.md

 Example : [test_funcObj.pro](TestingHelperClasses/test_funcObj/test_funcObj.pro)

 There are provided 23 tests provided in the [tst_funcobj.cpp](TestingHelperClasses/test_funcObj/tst_funcobj.cpp).

-IT is a working progress.
+It is a working progress.

 ### Project Structure
       │   .gitignore